gassbanterr/orbiscast/README.md

 | `BITRATE_VIDEO_MAX`| Maximum video bitrate in Kbps.                   | `7500`                                   | ✘        |

 > [!TIP]
 > There is a bunch of IPTV providers online.
 I recommend using a tool like [Threadfin](https://github.com/Threadfin/Threadfin) or [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) to sort out your IPTV channels.
 You can find public M3U playlists [here](https://github.com/iptv-org/iptv).
-More info on IPTV and can be found [here](https://github.com/iptv-org/awesome-iptv).
+More info on IPTV can be found [here](https://github.com/iptv-org/awesome-iptv).

 ### Discord Configuration